Mark Selby: 2014–15 season

 In his first-round encounter with Shaun Murphy at the Masters in January, Selby fell 1–5 behind before recovering to draw level at 5–5, but then lost the match in the deciding frame.
 This was the first time he had ever lost a deciding frame at the Masters, having won the match 6–5 on all 11 previous occasions.
 The following month, Selby won his fifth ranking title at the German Masters.
-He defeated Trump 5–4 in the quarter-finals, despite Trump making his second career 147 in the fifth frame of the match; this was the fifth time that Selby had witnessed an opponent completing a maximum against him (including both of Trump's), the most witnessed by any player.
-In the final, he came from 2–5 down against Murphy to win 9–7 and claim the title.
+He defeated Judd Trump 5–4 in the quarter-finals, despite Trump making his second career 147 in the fifth frame of the match; this was the fifth time that Selby had witnessed an opponent completing a maximum against him (including both of Trump's), the most witnessed by any player.
+In the final, he came from 2–5 down against Shaun Murphy to win 9–7 and claim the title.

 At the China Open in April, Selby became the first player to win a second ranking title in the 2014–15 season; after advancing to the final without meeting any player inside the world's top 16, he outplayed world number 56 Gary Wilson to win 10–2.
 He then began his title defence at the World Championship, with no first-time world champion having successfully defended the title the following year, and no winner of the China Open having won the World Championship in the same season.
 He led Kurt Maflin 8–4 in the first round, before Maflin won the next five frames to lead 9–8, but Selby took the 18th frame and the decider to win the match 10–9.
 His reign as World Champion ended in the second round, however, with a 9–13 defeat to Anthony McGill.
 Despite this setback, he finished the season as world number one for the fourth year running.

-2015–16 season
+2015–16 season: second World Championship title

 At the 2015 International Championship, Selby reached the semi-finals but then lost 4–9 to John Higgins.
 He did not drop a frame in reaching the third round of the UK Championship where he defeated Jamie Jones 6–5, later acknowledging that his opponent had deserved to win the match.
 He then eliminated Dechawat Poomjaeng and Matthew Selt both 6–1, before being whitewashed 6–0 by Neil Robertson in the semi-finals.
 In early 2016, Selby lost to Ronnie O'Sullivan in the quarter-finals of both the Masters and Welsh Open, but won the Gdynia Open with a 4–1 victory over Martin Gould.